zhangdongzhou/PX2_tools/README.md

   -PilatusMerge: Merge Pilatus images to remove the blanks.
 Uses the same calibration as Dioptas.
 Requires fabio and pyFAI.

   -Scanw: a copycat of the GSECARS IDL-based ScanW 1-D scanning software, but in python.
+It drives 1 EPICS motor and reads one EPICS scaler/detector.
+Requires Python3, pyEPICS and PyQt5.

   ### Notes on Python environment